EDUCBA

 Net Income: Income Statement

-Net income includes the amount of funds remains, after all, operating expenses, taxes, interest, and preferred stock dividends being deducted from the company’s total revenue.
+Net income includes the amount of funds that remains, after all, operating expenses, taxes, interest, and preferred stock dividends being deducted from the company’s total revenue.

 EBIT (1 – Tax Rate): Income Statement